.

 Biomechanical Analysis, Correction and Retraining consultation with Student Emily Patterson, Joffrey Ballet, IMDB, The Company (2003), Save the Last Dance (2001).

-International Dancescience Development Program - Reaching the Next Level of Performance in Technical and Artistic Development
+Biomechanical Analysis, Correction and Retraining: Reaching the Next Level of Performance in Classical Ballet and Olympic Development Programs.

 During this training period the continuation of intensive studies of myology, anthrology, osteology, neurology, exercise physiology and biomechanics, in conjunction with scholarships in dance and ballet training, led to further research of the ideal postural alignment objective in the classical ballet development program.
 This research encompassed an intensive analysis of the first through eighth year of the pedagogical system and Vaganova based training methodology as taught at the Nutmeg Conservatory for the Arts in Torrington, Connecticut.
 The result of this research led to the development of a specialized program that encompassed (1) the analysis of a joint complex by comparison to the classical ballet mechanical ideal, (2) the integration of corrective procedures to increase the elasticity of muscle-tendon restrictions associated with a malalignment pattern, (3) functional restoration of joint range of motion and flexibility and (4) retraining to enable postural control utilizing the ideal classical ballet based alignment as the objective.